Skip to main content

 Passatelli in Brodo

-Traditional Romagna pasta made from breadcrumbs, Parmesan, eggs, and nutmeg, served in capon broth.
-Passatelli are pressed through special tool creating worm-like shapes.
-Light yet satisfying, perfect primo piatto during winter.
-Found in traditional restaurants, especially family-run trattorias.
+A Romagna pasta made from breadcrumbs, Parmesan, eggs, and nutmeg, served in capon broth.
+The dough is pushed through a special tool into short worm-like strands.
+It is light but satisfying, a good winter primo.
+Look for it in traditional restaurants, especially the family-run trattorias.

 Allergens: